 Meeting your favorite Disney Character while enjoying a memorable meal is the essence of this Walt Disney World experience!

-Here are the Top 10 Character Dining Experiences at Walt Disney World
+Top Ten Character Meals at Disney World

 Before we start the article, it’s important to stress that our goal is to provide you with the building blocks of a magical vacation to Walt Disney World.
 Dining is a very personal and subjective discussion point, so if our recommendations don’t match with your plans – have fun and just know that we’re doing this because we love the parks!